mrgnhnt96/revali/doc-site/docs/constructs/revali_server/context/guard-context.md

----
-title: Guard
----

 # Guard Context

-The `Guard` lifecycle component is used to guard a route from being accessed.
+The `Guard` Lifecycle Component is used to guard a route from being accessed.
 This context can be used to manage data attached to the context, get meta data, and more.

 :::tip
-Learn more about the `Guard` lifecycle component [here](../lifecycle-components/guards).
+Learn more about the `Guard` Lifecycle Component [here](../lifecycle-components/guards).
 :::

 ## Specific Properties